 If you want to move away from the old-school way of lighting a bathroom by putting a row of lights above the mirror, try mounting sconces or pendants next to the mirror instead.
 Think about looking at sconces or pendants finished with pewter, nickel and brass or matching the color to your other bathroom fixtures.
 Some sconces even have adjustable arms to give you light where you need it most and others look like candles, but won’t burn down your house.
 See how the sconces flank the mirror here?

 Think of it this way: just using a row of lights above the mirror to light your bathroom is not exactly flattering.
 It lights up some areas, but not others, which won’t help you when you really need all the light you can get.

-If you do prefer the way a row of lights looks in your bathroom, there are still a lot of choices that will look great and endure for years to come instead of falling by the wayside and immediately looking outdated.
+If you do prefer the way a row of lights looks in your bathroom, or you cannot use other methods, there are still a lot of choices that will look great and endure for years to come instead of falling by the wayside and immediately looking outdated.
 Still, if you go this route, do combine the over-the-mirror light with other sources of illumination as well.
 Again, it’s for your benefit!

 No matter how big or small your bathroom is, you can find lighting solutions to make it the best it can be.
 The National Association of Home Builders has noticed that homeowners are making bathroom renovations a top priority, so implementing good lighting is a very important part of making sure you get the best bathroom for your buck.

-If you need more advice or are ready to get started, click here to browse Lights Online's bathroom lighting solutions or contact our lighting specialists at 1-866-688-3562.
+If you need more advice or are ready to get started, contact our lighting specialists at 1-866-688-3562 or click here to browse Lights Online's bathroom lighting solutions.